janpieterz/hello-world-custom-port-nginx/README.md

-# hello-world-custom-port-nginx
+# Hello world NGINX container

-Custom port hello world for use in app containers
+- Specify the port with `PORT` you want this to run on, helpful for e.g. running in Container Apps where the destintion port is customs